HackYourFuture-CPH/program/courses/backend/node/week2/session-plan.md

 - Go to the `teacher-live-coding` [repo](https://github.com/HackYourFuture-CPH/teacher-live-coding), to the relevant folder
 - Copy the `.env.example` and rename the copied file to `.env`
 - Run `npm install`
-- Start the application by running `nodemon ./src/backend/phonebook-database-queries.js`
+- Start the application by running `node --watch ./src/backend/phonebook-database-queries.js`

 Try and implement this functionality from the bottom while explaining.

 ### Phonebook api

-Start the application by running `nodemon ./src/backend/create-an-api.js`.
+Start the application by running `node --watch ./src/backend/create-an-api.js`.

 The following two routes have been created, get help by the students to create some of the other routes.